parthiv-rawat/demo-repo/README.md

 # demo-repo
-This is just a demo repo for the course on Git &amp; Github
+This is just a demo repo for the course on Git &amp; Github.